Zade222/SpriteShrink/README.md

 SpriteShrink is a powerful command-line tool that revolutionizes how enthusiasts manage their collections of retro game ROMs and other versioned files.
 By employing advanced byte-level data deduplication across various file versions (e.g., regional variants, revisions), it achieves significantly higher compression ratios than conventional methods, drastically reducing storage space for your entire library.

-It also includes `lib_sprite_shrink`, a Rust library for seamless integration into applications like emulators, enabling direct ROM extraction from archives.
+It also includes `lib_sprite_shrink`, a Rust library for seamless integration into applications like emulators or frontends, enabling direct ROM extraction from archives.

 ---